Pre-conference options - Monday 1 September

 Discover how the Regional Events Promotion Fund helped to amplify an event’s impact.
 In this 30-minute session, Tim Farmer from NDuro Events shares how he successfully leveraged the fund to boost marketing efforts, drive up participant numbers, and attract more visitors to the region.

-• This meeting is for everyone who works in a council events team.
-It will be for 1 hour.
+This meeting is for everyone who works in a council events team.
+It will be for 1 hour in the Arena Lounge.

 Day one - 2 September 2025